BranMik/Project-Euler/README.md

 # Project-Euler
 ## Project Euler #250

-This is my solution to Project Euler #250 problem version posted on HackerRank.
+This is my solution to a Project Euler #250 problem  posted on HackerRank.
 Link : https://www.hackerrank.com/contests/projecteuler/challenges/euler250/problem

 The problem is to find the number of non-empty subsets from 1<sup>1</sup> to N<sup>N</sup> or {1<sup>1</sup>, 2<sup>2</sup>, 3<sup>3</sup>, ....N<sup>N</sup>}, the sum of whose elements is divisible